 I am hoping that there are others of you out there who share my affliction, that I am not alone in this particular stupidity.

-We can only hope that the people who truly matter to us will learn that we mean them no harm, and learn to love us for our good intentions rather than loath us for out short comings.
+We can only hope that the people who truly matter to us will learn to love us for our good intentions rather than loathe us for our shortcomings.

 I am not sure what the lesson is to this post – or if there even is one.
 Maybe it is simply that we all need to learn not to think with our mouths open – me most of all.